cgravill/websharper-multi-bundle-test/README.md

 # multi-bundle-test
 Testing muiltiple Bundle project outputs

-Build Bundle2 (should build cleanly, no error or warning) launch /Bundle2/test.html (you should see a runtime failure)
+* Build Bundle2 (should build cleanly, no error or warning)
+* launch /Bundle2/test.html (you should see a runtime failure)

+To see it working correctly:

-Add a reference from Bundle2 to Library1
+* Add a reference from Bundle2 to Library1

-Build Bundle2 (should build cleanly, no error or warning) launch /Bundle2/test.html (it should work correctly)
+* Build Bundle2 (should build cleanly, no error or warning)
+* launch /Bundle2/test.html (it should work correctly)